-The Honors Thesis Forum is an opportunity for Senior Thesis Writers to present their research and findings to the wider Tulane community.
-Presentations vary in length and format, with a mixture of brief and extended, panel-style and individual, and lecture hall and classroom talks.
+The Honors Thesis Forum is an opportunity for thesis writers to present their research and findings to the wider Tulane community.
+Presentations vary in length and format with a mixture of brief and extended, panel-style and individual, and lecture hall and classroom talks.

 The central aim of the Thesis Forum is to provide thesis writers a formal academic setting to talk about their projects.
 Students who write Honors Theses at Tulane devote an extraordinary amount of time and effort to developing their research during, and often-times before, their senior year.

 The Forum showcases the incredible projects they produced.
 Thesis writers also improve their presentation and expository skills through the experience.
 In addition, the event demonstrates to younger students the myriad possibilities that come from writing a thesis, inspiring them to work towards their own projects as they approach their senior year.

 The schedule for the 2019 Honors Thesis Forum can be found below.

 Please fill out this form to RSVP to the lunch on Sunday, April 14th.
 All are welcome to attend if they have filled out the RSVP.